USS Solar: Post-war

 In the spring of 1945, Solar was slated to be converted to a radar picket ship by the Philadelphia Navy Yard, but the yard was unable to work on her.
 Instead, she was assigned to training duty with submarines out of New London, Connecticut.
 By 18 July, she was in the Boston Navy Yard preparing for duty in the Pacific.
 Her conversion to radar picket ship had been canceled and, with the declaration of V-J day in mid-August, her orders were changed again.
 She departed Boston on 7 September, for two weeks of refresher training at Guantanamo Bay, Cuba.
 At the completion of refresher training, she headed for Casco Bay; but, en route there, she was diverted to Miami, Florida, where she became the training group flagship.
 In late October, she visited Baltimore for the Navy Day celebration.
-On 19 December, Solar was assigned to the Commander, Operational Development Force, for anti-aircraft and fighter director practice.
+On 19 December, Solar was assigned to the commander, Operational Development Force, for anti-aircraft and fighter director practice.
 The beginning of 1946 brought an assignment as a sonar test ship.

 Destruction by accidental explosion

 On 30 April 1946, Solar was berthed at Leonardo Pier I of the Naval Ammunition Depot Earle, New Jersey, to discharge ammunition.
 The operation went smoothly until, shortly after 11:30, one of the crewmen dropped a hedgehog charge. ("The United Press quoted witnesses as saying a shell being passed by Seaman Joseph Stuckinski of Baltimore from the ship to a truck on the pier exploded in his arms and set off the blasts.
 Stuckinski was not injured.")
 He was able to escape with relatively minor injuries, but three ensuing explosions blasted the ship near her number 2 upper handling rooms.
 Her number 2 gun was demolished and the bridge, main battery director, and mast were all blown aft and to starboard.
 Both sides of the ship were torn open, and her deck was a mass of flames.
 The order to abandon ship came after the second explosion and was carried out expeditiously.
 Nevertheless, the tragedy claimed the lives of seven sailors and injured 125 others.

 Salvage work on Solar was begun by 15:00, and her wrecked superstructure was cut off to prevent her from capsizing.
 She was moved to New York, where she decommissioned on 21 May 1946.
 Solar was then stripped of all usable equipment, towed 100 nmi to sea, and sunk on 9 June 1946, in 700 fathom of water.
 Her name was struck from the Navy List on 5 June 1946.

-On July 5, 2022, the last living survivor of the explosions - Seaman J.D.
-Reed - passed away at age 95.
+On July 5, 2022, the last living survivor of the explosions – Seaman J.D.
+Reed – died at age 95.